Short Code, Long Code, Toll-Free, What's the Difference?

 What are my options?

-There are three different ways to send text messages to your audience: short codes, long codes, and toll-free.
+There are three different ways to send text messages to your audience: short code texting, long code texting, and toll-free texting.
 The difference between each is what type of phone number the recipient is going to receive your text from - but it’s not quite as simple as that.
 The typical use of each style has formed a social shorthand that lets your audience know what type of messages to expect.
 It’s matching their expectations to your use that makes choosing a style most effective.

 Let’s start by looking at the three styles:

 - Short code is a number between 3-to-6 characters, used for mostly automated keyword texting campaigns by an organization.
 You’ve seen these before - “Text REDCROSS to 90999” is an example of a well-known short code in action.
 In this case, the short code is 90999, while texting the keyword REDCROSS starts a process for sending a donation to the American Red Cross.
 Short codes are used all over the world, but sending and receiving messages is limited within a single country.